wso2/choreo-samples/github-new-release-to-twilio-sms/readme.md

-Use template (GitHub New Release to Twilio SMS) to send a Twilio SMS for new release in GitHub.
+# GitHub New Release to Twilio SMS
 ## Use case
 It is important to be updated with a particular software development tool that you or your team are using in the day-to-day development process and get notified immediately on a new release of it.
 It is important to follow up with GitHub repositories as soon as they are released.
 There maybe a specific person who wanted to be on alert of new releases of a certain GitHub repository.
 Any time a new release is made in GitHub, an SMS message will automatically send to the specific person of interest via Twilio.
-This template can be used to send a Twilio SMS message to a given mobile number when a new release is made in a specific GitHub repository.
+This sample can be used to send a Twilio SMS message to a given mobile number when a new release is made in a specific GitHub repository.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/github_new_release_to_twilio_sms <newProjectName>`
 * GitHub account
 * Twilio account with SMS capable phone number.